Esrakaya1/EmpManageSystem/README.md

 # Employee Management System
 This is a simple employee management system that allows employers to manage their employees' basic information.
 The system enables users to view, add, update, and delete employee records.
 It is built using .NET Core for the backend and React.js for the frontend.
+You can run it either locally (with npm / dotnet run) or using Docker for a containerized setup.
 ## Features
 * View Employees: Displays a list of employees with their name, age, and department.
 * Add Employee: Allows users to add a new employee to the system.